astronexus/HYG-Database/hyg/README.md

 * March 21, 2023: Merged a PR to add all the IAU Working Group For Star Names standard/official names to the proper name field.
 * April 10, 2023: Added a few proper names to nearby stars that lacked one, e.g. "Ross 128"
 * April 11, 2023: Moved the proper name 'Guniibuu' for 36 Oph from the B component to the A component of the multiple star.
 * April 24, 2023: Changed some deprecated Gliese catalog abbreviations ("NN" and "Wo") to the preferred "GJ".
 See https://cds.unistra.fr/cgi-bin/Dic-Simbad?GJ for comments on the labels.
-The original catalog numbers from the first catalog (in the range 1 - 999) still retain the "Gl" abbreviation.
+The original catalog numbers from the first edition of the catalog (in the range 1 - 999) still retain the "Gl" abbreviation.

 v3.2: During processing of the AT-HYG catalog, I found 2 stars in HYG that are currently listed as "nonexistent" in the literature (https://simbad.cds.unistra.fr/simbad/sim-id?Ident=HIP+114110&NbIdent=1&Radius=2&Radius.unit=arcmin&submit=submit+id)